-History of National Coloring Book Day
+A History of Coloring Books

+The creation of a National Coloring Book Day is courtesy of a publication house.
 Back in 1970, Dover Publications released its first coloring book for adults called “Antique Automobiles Coloring Book.”
 To celebrate and promote coloring books, especially for adults, the publishing company created National Coloring Book Day in May 2015.

 Coloring books have been known to help people with anxiety and stress.
 It's no secret that many adults enjoy using coloring books because of how therapeutic coloring feels.
 The act of coloring and using calming shades actually boosts cognitive function while simultaneously reducing heart rates.

 According to Swiss psychiatrist Carl Jung, “colors are the mother tongue of the subconscious.”
 He developed art therapy and believed that “expressing oneself through images and colors could help patients recover from trauma or distress.”
-(Source)